VormCorp/vormcorp/README.md

   </a>
 </p>

-June 2026 release.
+## June 2026 release.
 A completely free, non-commercial micro:bit and Python course aligned with the **2026 NSW Technology 7–8 Syllabus**.

-**Why**

 ## Pedagogical Framework - Why schools have been getting it wrong for the last few years.